Vaping Taxes by State in the United States 2024

 Maine

-In Maine, there is a 43% wholesale tax on all vaping products.
-The tax applies to products with and without nicotine
+Maine has a 43% wholesale tax on all vaping products, with or without nicotine.

 Maryland

-In addition to the state tax: Montgomery County imposes a 30% wholesale tax on all vaping products, including devices sold without liquid.
+- Montgomery County: Additional 30% wholesale tax on all vaping products, including devices sold without liquid

 Massachusetts